MY ONLINE JOURNEY:

 This was anticipated, however, and given I’ve worked freelance for most of my professional life, it seemed natural to seek a new source of income by learning how to monetise my social media accounts.

-As a retired individual looking back on my lifetime, I’m particularly grateful for the education, work opportunities and rewards that have come my way during my 45 years in professional life.
+As a retired individual looking back on my lifetime, I’m particularly grateful for the education, work opportunities and rewards that have come my way during 45 years in professional life.

-The short term aim is to create and deliver value from what I’ve learnt, both to help those who wish to make money online but also to appraise folks about the pitfalls, threats and scams to be avoided when setting up business online.
+The short term aim is to create and deliver value from what I’ve learnt to help those who wish to make money online but also to appraise budding entrepreneurs about the pitfalls, threats and scams to be avoided when setting up business online.

 All the very best,